 The Renton Regional Community Foundation manages a number of scholarship funds and strongly supports your dream to pursue a post-secondary education.
 While some of our funds grant their scholarship money directly through a specific school or institution, many of our scholarship funds make their awards through our own Scholarship Committee.
 For those scholarships, apply directly through this website where it says “apply” by each scholarship description.

-You may apply for more than one scholarship, provided you meet the qualifications.
+You may qualify for more than one scholarship, provided you meet the criteria.
 Information is also available on washboard.org .
 However, applications will only be accepted through our website.

 ALL applicants must meet the following criteria:

 - Must have earned a high school diploma or GED by the time the award is made.

 - Must be enrolled by the following school year in a full or part-time program at an accredited two or four-year college or vocational, technical or trade school.

 Please review our list of scholarship funds below.
 Note that some funds make their grants directly to the educational institution where the award selections are made.
 For those awards, please contact the school for an application.
 For RRCF scholarship awards, read through the guidelines to determine your eligibility.
 When the application process is open, a link will be available on this site that will allow you to apply for RRCF scholarships via our application portal.

 If you have any questions or need assistance, please contact us.